RyanPlastiq/angular-starter-kit/README.md

   * This is the main command to run in order to build the folder
 4. Inside the build folder run the command 'open index.html'
   * This will open the file with your default browser
+  * You can optionally use a server if you like
+    -> check out my other repos!!

 #### High Level Explanation of whats going on here